 Stock trading by specific insiders to any company, such as its employees, is commonly permitted as long as it does not rely on material information which is not in the public domain.

 Many jurisdictions across the world require that such trading is reported so that the transactions can be monitored.
+These are the reasons why is insider trading illegal.

 Real-life story on Insider Trading